 In relative terms, gaps between social groups are especially wide between the age of 25 to 50, but the impact on differences in life expectancy is limited because of the low risk of dying at these ages.
-Today it is mainly the decline in mortality among the elderly that explains the gains in life expectancy.
-However, also this age group faces (increasing) inequality in life expectancy as gains in the older age groups are far more pronounced for the most privileged social groups.
+Today it is mainly the decline in mortality among the elderly that explains the gains in life expectancy at birth.
+However, also this age group drives (increasing) inequality in life expectancy.
+The gains in the older age groups are far more pronounced for the most privileged social groups.
+Therefore, social disparities in mortality for older people (65+) have a strong effect on socio-economic differences in life expectancy.
 Social inequalities in mortality and their variation along the social continuum exist for each of the major causes of death, but they are particularly pronounced for diseases of the respiratory and circulatory systems.

-Between 1950 and 2015, life expectancy at birth increased by just over 20%, while life expectancy at age 65 and 80 increased by 50% and more than 60% respectively.
+Between 1950 and 2015, life expectancy at birth increased by just over 20%, while life expectancy at 65 and 80 years increased by 50% and more than 60% respectively.

-We also find that spatial disparities in mortality between regions, districts and municipalities persist and have been worsening for at least a quarter century.
+We also find that spatial disparities in mortality between regions, districts and municipalities linger and have been worsening for at least a quarter century.
 The spatial pattern of mortality for the less-privileged social group resembles the spatial patterns of the privileged and intermediate social groups.
 Within the same social group, spatial disparities persist.
-This indicates that beyond the socioeconomic composition of regions and districts, other factors (e.g. environmental, cultural and behavioural) are playing a role.
+This indicates that beyond the socioeconomic composition of regions and districts, other than individual socio-economic factors (e.g. environmental, cultural and behavioural) affect mortality across social groups in a similar way.
 However, the pattern of spatial inequalities is more pronounced among the less-privileged social groups, compared to the most privileged.